waleedafifi90/watanimall/README.md

 - Ckech the name of the product in the details page
 - Increase the quantity using the buttons and add the product to cart
 - check the cart in the header if had 3 items and then delete one item from the cart

+### Updates
+- Dynamic assertion for the cart Quantity and the cart item as custom Command
+- Get the first element by `data-id` insted of `nth-child` selector
+- Check the changes on monitor size once Asus selected
+- Check for the changes on the product list once the sort type changed